nrobinson2000/po-util/po-util-README.md

 For more help, run `man po`, or visit <https://docs.po-util.com/>

 *By the way, po-util has tab completion.
-Try pressing [TAB] at any time.*
+Try pressing [TAB] at any time to have arguments completed.*

 Feel free to edit this README.md to make it more suitable for your project. **(I do ask that you please include the badge at the top though.)**